megakarlach/HL2reUpdate/README.md

 Linux version: 1.0.4.1 (I might try to port changes from 20th anniversary at some point but linux is not my main OS so expect delays, or might as well not be released)

-The latest version is based off the 20th anniversary update + official hotfix (Nov 16, 2024).
+The latest version is based off the slightly old version of 20th anniversary update + official hotfix (Nov 16, 2024).

+BETA version is based on the latest 20th anniversary version (Nov 27, 2024).

 ## Downloads: